 Back Pain and ED

-Well I will comment briefly on this one but using medication may help with one problem but may lead to another problem.
+Well, I will comment briefly on this one, but medication may help with one problem but may lead to another.

 This was a fascinating study.
-They looked at pharmasudical records of men to see who how many had opioids for back pain and medication for erectile dysfunction.
+They looked at pharmaceutical records of men to see how many had opioids for back pain and medication for erectile dysfunction.

 - “Patients prescribed daily opioid doses of 120 mg of morphine-equivalents or more had greater use of medication for erectile dysfunction or testosterone replacement than patients without opioid use.”